nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 ### Step 1 - Create a public and private key pair
 #### Using puttygen.exe
 * Download puttygen.exe from https://www.puttygen.com/download-putty#Download_PuTTY_073_for_Windows
 * Run puttygen.exe, make sure the settings are as shown in the below image and click *Generate* button.
-Move the cursor over the blank area to generate randomness
+Move the cursor over the blank area to generate randomness.
+Then the key generation process will be completed
+*
 *
 ![puttygen](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/puttygen.PNG)